whuang285/whuang285.github.io/_posts/2023-05-28-canyons-roadtrip.md

 ## Day 2: Grand Canyon to Antelope Canyon
 ### Sunrise at Grand Canyon (Yavapai Point)
-Since we staying inside the Grand Canyon, we had to catch the sunrise at Yavapai Point before we left.
-Another great option is Yaki Point for the sunrise.
-Yaki Point is further north east and so will have a great view west into the canyon.
-However, there weren't any parking near there and one would have to hike there or take the shuttle.
-Yavapai Point is part of the Geology Museum and has a large parking lot for those who would rather drive.
+Before bidding adieu to the Grand Canyon, we caught the sunrise at Yavapai Point, marveling at nature's canvas.
+Yaki Point offers another prime sunrise spot, albeit with a hike or shuttle ride due to limited parking.
+It's further north east and has a great view westward into the canyon.
+Yavapai Point, on the other hand, is part of the Geology Museum and boasts ample parking for those who prefer to drive.

 ### Grand Canyon -> Antelope Canyon (2.5 hours)
 <div class="section" markdown="1">
 <div class="paragraphs" markdown="1">
-The drive from the Grand Canyon to Antelope Canyon will take 2.5 hours.
-A reservation with a tour group is needed to access Antelope Canyon.
-The tours all start in Page, AZ and are roughly 1.5 hours long.
-Antelope Canyon is divided into Upper and Lower - 2 separate tours.
-The Upper Antelope Canyon takes the form of the letter "A" which allows for the light beams.
-The Lower Antelope Canyon is a "V" shape.
+It's a 2.5-hour drive from the Grand Canyon to Antelope Canyon.
+Remember, you'll need to book a reservation with a tour group to get access to Antelope Canyon, and they all kick off in Page, AZ.
+The tours last about 1.5 hours each.
+Now, Antelope Canyon comes in two flavors: Upper and Lower.
+The Upper one's shaped like an "A," making it perfect for those iconic light beams.
+Meanwhile, the Lower Canyon's is the shape of a "V".

 {: .box-note}
-**Note:** The Navajo Reservation follows daylight savings time while the rest of Arizona does not.
-When driving to Page from the Grand Canyon, you will pass through the Reservation so take note of the time changes (depending on the time of year, the time inside Arizona and the Navajo Reservation can be different).
-Page is not in the Navajo Reservation and follows Arizona time.
-Be careful with the tour times as sometimes your cell will continue pinging a cell tower inside the Reservation and the time on your cell will be an hour off.
-It is recommended to set your cell phone time to a specific location instead of letting it automatically update.
+**Note:** Pay attention to time changes when passing through the Navajo Reservation en route from the Grand Canyon to Page.
+The Reservation observes daylight savings time, unlike the rest of Arizona.
+This means time variations depending on the season, as Arizona doesn't adjust its clocks.
+Page itself operates on Arizona time, not Reservation time.
+Be wary of tour times, as your cell signal might connect to a Reservation tower, causing your phone's time to be off by an hour.
+To avoid confusion, consider manually setting your phone's time to a specific location rather than relying on automatic updates.
 </div>

 <div class="side-img" markdown="1">